 Jeju is a 24-minute travel documentary about one family’s slow travel adventure on a Korean island named Jeju.

 Jeju is the film’s title and the name of the volcanic island the adventure takes place on.
 It is found in the Yellow Sea — just off South Korea.
-The family journey the circumference of the island in 2 weeks with 3 folding Brompton bikes and travel a total of 186 miles (300 km).
+The family journeyed the circumference of the island in 2 weeks with 3 folding Brompton bikes and travel a total of 186 miles (300 km).

 Slow travel is an approach where connection to local communities is key.
 The travel is at an unhurried pace and allows time to breathe and take it all in.
 You might take the backroads instead of the highways and stop to connect with local life while remaining sustainable for local communities and the environment.